pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-esc-public-preview-for-1password-support/index.md

 * Open the environment to ensure we are able to successfully pull the credentials from 1Password
 * Use the Pulumi ESC run command to run any AWS CLI commands

+{{< video title="Pulumi ESC 1Password Provider Demo" src="esc-1password-provider-demo.mp4" controls="false" autoplay="true" loop="true" >}}

 `esc run` passes the configuration stored under the `environmentVariables` section into a temporary environment's env variables.
 The secure credentials are never stored locally on your machine.

-## Placeholder to add a video

 ## Unlocking New Possibilities

-With 1Password now integrated into Pulumi ESC, we unlock a range of opportunities for developers to enhance workflow efficiency and security:
+With 1Password integration available within Pulumi ESC, we unlock a range of opportunities for developers to enhance workflow efficiency and security:

 1. **Broad Cloud Provider Support**: What we demonstrated with AWS applies equally to other cloud providers.
 2. **Database Secrets Management**: Securely manage and inject database credentials for PostgreSQL, MySQL, etc., into your infrastructure as code (IaC) projects.